Monday, August 04, 2008

 The ARC Centre of Excellence for Creative Innovation (CCI) presents findings, from the first survey undertaken by the Australian component of the World Internet Project, titled The Internet in Australia.
-This is definitely quite an intriguing work which reflects upon the activities of general population affected by Internet.
+This is definitely quite an intriguing work that reflects upon the activities of a general population affected by the Internet.
 Before I jump into my summary/conclusions, some of the highlights of this report for me are :

 - Nearly 80% of home has broadband.

-- Only 25.3 % people use wireless device to access the internet.
+- Only 25.3 % of people use wireless devices to access the internet.

 - Only less than an hour/week on a mobile device to access the internet.

-- Email is the most popular means for communicating online.
+- Email is the most popular means of communicating online.

 - 82.8% of users never made an internet phone call.